-- Use natural gestures and speak normally as in a real meeting. - Do not rustle paper or tap on the table. - Keyboard clicking can be disruptive to the videoconference, so we recommend using the mute when listening but not actively participating. - If you are using the optional camera only: Zooming too close can show that your eyes are not looking directly at the camera, in some cases.
-You can adjust the zoom using your scroll wheel of your mouse.
-We recommend placing the camera and adjusting the zoom so that the frame is filled with the head and upper body of the user.
+- Use natural gestures and speak normally as in a real meeting. - Do not rustle paper or tap on the table or the Microphone Pod. - Keyboard clicking can be disruptive to the videoconference, so we recommend using the mute when listening but not actively participating. - Zooming too close can show that your eyes are not looking directly at the camera, in some cases.

-- If you are using the optional Microphone Pod only: Mute the Microphone Pod before moving it. - Avoid using your cellular phones during your meeting to avoid electromagnetic interference.
+- If you are using a laptop during a meeting, do not place it too close to the microphone.
+Noise produced by the computer cooling system may interfere with audio quality. - Mute the Microphone Pod before moving it. - Avoid using your cellular phones during your meeting to avoid electromagnetic interference.